Instagram

 I was born and raised in a southern city called Kagoshima, Japan, which is a Japanese version of Alabama.
 My family was a bit different when I grew up because I have a Japan-born Korean mother and a Japanese father, and we were the only Christian family in our neighborhood or even in the school district!
 Oh, and I was very queer even back then!
 The sketchbook was my safe place to explore my own self without any fear as a queer kid in the South, and I started drawing more and more – I think that was how I grew a stronger desire for visual storytelling.
 In 2005, I moved to Jacksonville, Alabama, and have stayed in the U.S. ever since!

 After three years in Alabama, I moved to Atlanta, GA, and I earned my BFA and MFA in Illustration from Savannah College of Art and Design.
-Then, I started my freelance and teaching career in NYC dipping and sipping my blessings until I accepted my current position at MICA in 2021.
+Then, I started my freelance and teaching career in NYC dipping and sipping my blessings until I accepted a position at MICA in 2021.
+Two years later, I found myself back in my Alma Mater but this time as a faculty member.

 What I Believe